-- A. Chamber Assembly The chamber is machined from a forging.
-Cover sections are tightly locked over the liquid chamber by heat treated alloy steel studs and bolts.
-A specially processed pyrex glass is used for the glass inserts.
-To protect the glass inserts from corrosion by the alkaline boiler water, mica shields are provided between the glass inserts and the gaskets. - B. Valves The shutoff and drain valve bodies are machined from forgings and are fitted with either flange or welding connections.
+The chamber is machined from bar stock material.
+Cover sections are tightly locked over the liquid chamber by heat-treated alloy steel studs and bolts.
+A specially processed tempered borosilicate glass is used for the glass inserts.
+To protect the glass inserts from corrosion by the alkaline boiler water, mica shields are provided between the glass inserts and the gaskets.

+B. VALVES

+The shut-off drain and vent valve bodies are machined from forgings and are fitted with either flange or welding connections.
 Expansion loops are provided as necessary to allow free thermal expansion of the gage assembly.
-The bottom shutoff valve has a vertical rising ball check located in the bottom gage connection between the shutoff valve seat and the gage.
+The bottom shut-off valve has a vertical rising ball check located in bottom gage connection between the shut-off valve seat and the gage.

-Where specifications and codes permit, the top shutoff valve may be furnished with a vertical rising ball check located in a fitting body between the shutoff valve seat and the gage.
-The ball check seat is notched to allow sufficient steam flow, when the ball check is seated, to facilitate blowdown of the gage and also to prevent a false level from being locked in the gage.
-For operating pressures up to 900 psi, the shutoff valves may be fitted with handwheels or chain wheels and plain closing stems or with levers and quick-closing stems.
-All valves for operating pressures above 900 psi are fitted with handwheels or chain wheels and plain-closing stems.
+Where specifications and codes permit, the top shut-off valve may be furnished with a horizontal ball check located in a fitting body between the shut-off valve seat and the gage.
+The ball check seat is notched to allow sufficient steam flow, when the ball check is seated, to facilitate blow down of the gage and also prevent a false level from being locked in the gage.
+For operating pressures up to 900 PSIG, the shut-off valve may be fitted with handwheels or chain wheels and plain-closing stems or with levers and quick-closing stems.
+All valves for operating pressure above 900 PSIG are fitted with handwheels or chain wheels and plain-closing stems.